 Electing a Registered Agent Online

-Electing a Registered Agent by Mail
+Electing a Registered Agent by Mail or In Person

 How Do I Change My Registered Agent In Georgia?